pavitranew/session-7-rest-ang/README.md

 Note: `module.exports` is the object that's returned as the result of a require call.

 All the main elements of a [REST application](http://www.restapitutorial.com/lessons/httpmethods.html) - GET, POST, PUT, DELETE - http actions are accounted for here.

 We've modeled our URL routes off of REST API conventions, and named our handling methods clearly - prefixing them with `api/` in order to differentiate them from routes we create within Angular.

 Note the require statement.
 We'll create a pirates controller and placed all our Request event handling methods inside the it.

 ###Controllers

-Create a folder called controllers at the top level.

-Create a new file inside of that called `pirate.controllers.js`.
+Create a new file inside of `src` called `pirate.controllers.js`.
 We'll add each request handling method for pirates data to this file one by one.
 For now add these placeholders to pirates.js so we can restart the server without errors:

 ```js
 exports.findAll = function () { };